mist64/cbmbus_doc/2 Bus Arbitration.md

 ## TALK and LISTEN commands

-In order to hand out the talker and listener roles to devices as well as to withdraw them, the controller sends a command byte stream containing one of the following codes:
+To hand out the talker and listener roles to devices and to withdraw them, the controller sends a command byte stream containing one of the following codes:

 | command       | description   | effect                                                      |
 |---------------|---------------|-------------------------------------------------------------|